microsoft/LightGBM/R-package/README.md

 For users who wants to install online with GPU or want to choose a specific compiler, please check the end of this document for installation using a helper package ([Laurae2/lgbdl](https://github.com/Laurae2/lgbdl/)).

-It is recommended to use *Visual Studio* for its better multi-threading efficency in Windows for many core systems.
+**Warning for Windows users**: it is recommended to use *Visual Studio* for its better multi-threading efficency in Windows for many core systems.
 For very simple systems (dual core computers or worse), MinGW64 is recommended for maximum performance.
-If you do not know what to choose, it is recommended to use [Visual Studio](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017), the default compiler.
+If you do not know what to choose, it is recommended to use [Visual Studio](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017), the default compiler. **Do not try using MinGW in Windows on many core systems.
+It may result in 10x slower results than Visual Studio.**

 #### Mac OS X Preparation